 As the saying goes, an ounce of prevention is worth a pound of cure.
-Vaccinations, heartworm prevention, routing deworming, flea and tick prevention are important components to wellness care and can prevent diseases that are not only life-threatening, but very expensive to treat.
+Vaccinations, heartworm prevention, routine deworming, and flea and tick prevention are important components to wellness care and can prevent diseases that are not only life-threatening, but very expensive to treat.

 But what about the physical exam?
 A physical exam is the single most important part of prevention for our animals.
 Pets, like dogs and cats, age faster than humans.
 Dogs age at a rate of 7 times faster and our small pocket pets age even faster!
 For them an annual exam isn't enough.